Binary Choice under Asymmetric Loss in a Data-Rich Environment: Theory and an Application to Algorithmic Fairness: Excess risk bounds

 \begin{theorem} Suppose that $(Y_i,X_i)_{i=1}^n$ is an i.i.d. sample from a distribution satisfying Assumptions~\ref{as:losses}, \ref{as:phi}, \ref{as:tsybakov}, and \ref{as:deep_learning} with fixed constants, and denoted $\mathcal{P}(\alpha,\beta)$.
 Then

 \end{theorem} Note that in the special case of symmetric binary classification this result recovers the convergence rate recently obtained in \cite{kim2021fast}, Theorem 3.3, who in turn assume that the weights are bounded and allow for very slowly diverging depth of order $L_n = O(\log n)$.
-In particular, this rate matches the minimax lower bound apart for the $\log n$ factor; see \cite{audibert2007fast}.
+In particular, this rate matches the minimax lower bound up to the $\log n$ factor; see \cite{audibert2007fast}.

-In the Supplementary Material, Section~\ref{secapp:MCresults}, we investigate the performance of various asymmetric machine learning methods following the implementation described in this section.
-We find that introducing asymmetries in the loss function can reduce the total costs of decisions and equalize the discrepancy in false positive/negative mistakes across subgroups.